Next Generation Sequencing FAQs

 Due to limited space in the core’s freezer’s we can only keep your libraries/samples for 6 months, after that they will be disposed of.
 If you would like any part of your samples back please contact the core to schedule a time to come pick your samples.
 If you have RNA you must come to NRCR to pick them up or we can send them back to MSRB II if they are not RNA.

-Volume and Primer requirements for samples.
+Custom Primer requirements for samples.

-When your samples have a custom primer, please include this information in the submission notes, along with what read the primer is for.
+When samples have a custom primer, please include this information in the submission notes, along with what read the primer is for.

 On the tube with the custom primer in it please submit 30 uL at 100 uM concentration.
 Please write the concentration on the tube, the PI name, the submission ID number, and the read that the primer is for.